Guillermo del Toro: 2002–2016: Franchise films and The Strain

 Del Toro has also contributed to the web series Trailers from Hell.
 In April 2008, del Toro was hired by Peter Jackson to direct the live-action film adaptation of J. R. R. Tolkien's The Hobbit.
 On May 30, 2010, del Toro left the project due to extended delays brought on by MGM's financial troubles.
 Although he did not direct the films, he is credited as co-writer in An Unexpected Journey, The Desolation of Smaug and The Battle of the Five Armies.
 On 1 December 2008, del Toro expressed interest in a stop-motion remake of Roald Dahl's novel The Witches in collaboration with Alfonso Cuarón.
 On 19 June 2018, it was announced that Del Toro and Cuarón would instead be attached as executive producers on the remake with Robert Zemeckis helming the project and writing.

 On 2 June 2009, del Toro's first novel, The Strain, was released.
 It is the first part of an apocalyptic vampire trilogy co-authored by del Toro and Chuck Hogan.
 The second volume, The Fall, was released on 21 September 2010.
 The final installment, The Night Eternal, followed in October 2011.
 Del Toro cites writings of Antoine Augustin Calmet, Montague Summers and Bernhardt J. Hurwood among his favourites in the non-literary form about vampires.
+On 9 December 2010, del Toro launched Mirada Studios with his long-time cinematographer Guillermo Navarro, director Mathew Cullen and executive producer Javier Jimenez.
+Mirada was formed in Los Angeles, California to be a collaborative space where they and other filmmakers can work with Mirada's artists to create and produce projects that span digital production and content for film, television, advertising, interactive and other media.
+Mirada launched as a sister company to production company Motion Theory.